National & Regional Institutes

 Unfortunately, it is not possible to hold a position on institute staff if you are an incoming corps member.
 It is of critical importance that our incoming corps members be able to focus on their professional development as educators and on student achievement during the institute.
 Additionally, institute staff positions require work hours during the same hours that the incoming corps will be teaching and in sessions, so it is not logistically possible to do both at the same time.

-If you have worked on institute staff in the past, please indicate that on the online application.
-Also, note that you may have a different topic for your letter of intent than first-time applicants.
+If you have worked on institute staff in the past, please indicate that on your resume.

 Given that classroom experience is so important to supporting new corps members, we generally prefer that CMAs have at least two years teaching experience by the time they start the job.
 We do recognize, however, that every year there are a handful of first-year corps members who meet all the other qualifications of the CMA role, and we are occasionally able to make exceptions for them.